Tempura temptations: How deep-fried seafood seduced Japan

 Learn all about the history of Japanese curry rice and how it became a favorite of people of all ages.

 There's more to teppanyaki dining than flash and fire.
 Click here for an introduction to the real world of this versatile Japanese cuisine.

 Chickened Out: Kara-age, Tatsuta-age, and More

-The juicy details about Japan's love affair with this deep-fried delicacy.
+All the juicy details on Japan's love affair with deep-fried chicken.